-For Many Women, The Nearest Abortion Clinic Is Hundreds Of Miles Away

-For Many Women, The Nearest Abortion Clinic Is Hundreds Of Miles Away
+For Many Women, The Nearest Abortion Provider Is Hundreds Of Miles Away

 There's a clinic that's right in Kelsey's town of Sioux Falls, S.D., that performs abortions, but she still drove hours away to get one.